TanmoySG/w-service-manager/documentation/architecture/notes.md

 ## Kafka Setup
 ![kafka-setup](./diagrams/service-connectors-Kafka-Setup-Service-Onboarding.jpeg)

 ## Questions

 [2nd Aug]
 - What Data do we expose to a service?
+[Ref.](#exposed-data)
 - Which fields do we keep and which we expose?
+[Ref.](#exposable-data)
 - Which fields need delegation - second layer of request to get access to (like email)?
     - Delegation may also be in the form of a identifier instead of the actual field itself
     - Which one should it be?
 Justification for the same?

+[7th Aug]
+- The Topics Identified are audit and integrate/integration.
+Do we need more topics for intermediate steps?
+- If yes what and why?
+- Do we need a step to get uuid and contract template first and have a topic for that?

 ## Conventions